IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 The [`engine`](../engine/) module bridges the gap between the language-specific sonar APIs used for navigating the AST, and the high level language-agnostic API used for writing detection rules.

-It has a [`language`](../engine/src/main/java/com/ibm/engine/language/) subfolder which contains the set of functions (defined by five interfaces) to implement to enable this high level API for a language supported for SonarQube plugins.
+It has a [`language`](../engine/src/main/java/com/ibm/engine/language/) subfolder that contains the set of functions (defined by five interfaces) to be implemented to set up this high-level API for a language.
 More details about these interfaces are given [later](#implementing-the-language-specific-parts-of-the-engine).

 The `engine` module contains a lot of other subfolders and files that enable strong detection capabilities, but they are all based on the functions provided by the `language` files and therefore do not need to be modified when adding support for another language.